 - Social Security: A company is legally responsible for taking care of a large part of the social security payments for its employees, in addition to providing them with safe working conditions.
 This is a human right contemplated by the Political Constitution of the United Mexican States and by the Universal Declaration of Human Rights.

-- Duration of the working day: The duration of the complete working day will be eight hours.
+- Duration of the working day: The duration of the complete working day will be eight hours, with a maximum work-week of 48 hours.
 The night shift will be seven hours, and the mixed shift will be seven and a half hours.
 During the continuous working day, the company will grant a break of at least half an hour.